 Camps-Romero, Eduardo B., MD

-Title: Assistant Professor, Department of Psychiatry & Behavioral Health & Director of Behavioral Health for the Department of Humanities, Health and Society
+Assistant Professor of Psychiatry; Director of Behavioral Health, Department of Humanities, Health & Society

 Office: AHC2 - 591

 Dr. Camps-Romero began his career at Kaiser Permanente in northern California where he was elected Shareholder/Senior Physician.
 He has worked in a variety of clinical roles from managing his own panel of outpatients to serving on the Consultation Liaison service.
 His service in multiple leadership positions include being a founding member of the Labor Management Partnership which was the executive body for the adult psychiatric service and serving as the Oakland Depression Champion in helping to establish the Depression in Primary Care Initiative.
 He was selected to serve on the Quality Committee with oversight of patient care and safety issues, clinician performance and systems review and recommendations.
 As a member of the Spanish Speaking providers group he also helped implement universal access to all services in the Department of Psychiatry for non-English speaking patients.